The last two decades have seen major changes in the travel landscape.

 Another avenue which is growing in popularity is working for a start-up company as part of an internship.

-These roles offer the chance for business employees to get a hands-on experience and quickly learn new professional skills due to the requirement of everyone to chip in.
-They also offer the opportunity for travel as the company grows into new territories.
+These roles offer the chance for business employees to get hands-on experience and quickly learn new professional skills due to the requirement of everyone to chip in.
+They also offer the opportunity to travel as the company grows into new territories.

 However, internships are part of American college tradition, with the most desired opportunities at companies often having recruitment processes which go far beyond that of a full-time role.
 This demand can make them a daunting prospect.

 The better solution is to target cities such as Nashville, Miami, and Austin which are starting to rival the traditional hot spots for start-ups.
 Not only is the competition not as fierce but they allow for a variety of travel experiences compared to New York.